-California, Hawaii, New Jersey, New York, and Rhode Island are the only states that have state short-term disability programs.
 A few states offer temporary disability assistance to low-income people in other ways.
 For instance, Maryland's Temporary Disability Assistance Program offers cash and medical and housing assistance.
-D.C. has a paid family leave program.

-This article is about the state temporary disability programs (abbreviated as TDI, for temporary disability insurance, or SDI, for state disability insurance) funded by payroll deductions.
+The rest of this article discusses the state temporary disability programs (abbreviated as TDI, for temporary disability insurance, or SDI, for state disability insurance) funded by payroll deductions.

-State temporary disability is usually easier to get than Social Security disability.
+State temporary disability benefits are usually easier to get than Social Security disability.
 In the states that provide for short-term disability, here are some general requirements that apply to all of the states.

-For information on your state's specific elgibility rules, see our article on eligibility for state temporary disaiblity benefits.
+For information on your state's specific eligibility rules, see our article on eligibility for state temporary disability benefits.

 To file a claim, call or go to the website of your state's department of labor or employment development department to get the application form.
 Your company's human resources department may also be able to provide you with one.
 Complete your section of the form and give the form to your employer and/or doctor to complete the remainder.